Janina David

-Janina Dawidowicz (born 19 March 1930 in Kalisz, Poland), better known as Janina David, is a Holocaust survivor and a British writer and translator.
+Janina Dawidowicz (19 March 1930 – 22 October 2023), better known as Janina David, was a Polish-British Holocaust survivor, writer and translator.

 Biography

-Janina David was born as the only child to a Jewish Polish family, and moved with them to Warsaw in 1939.
-After she escaped from the Warsaw Ghetto in 1943, taking refuge with a Polish family of Henryk Rajski and then in a convent, and her parents had died as victims of the holocaust, she left Poland in 1946 and moved to Paris with an uncle.
+Janina David was born in Kalisz, Poland on 19 March 1930.
+The only child to a Jewish Polish family, she moved with them to Warsaw in 1939.
+After she escaped from the Warsaw Ghetto in 1943, taking refuge with a Polish family of Henryk Rajski and then in a convent, and her parents had died as victims of the Holocaust, she left Poland in 1946 and moved to Paris with an uncle.
 She then emigrated to Australia where she completed school and studied at the University of Melbourne, gaining a B.A.
 She then took Australian citizenship.
 In 1958, she moved to London, where she was a social worker in some hospitals.
 In 1959 she began to write her three-volume autobiography, A Square of Sky, A Touch of Earth and Light over the Water.
-Since 1978, she has been working as an author and translator of children's and young people's books, and of radio plays, for the BBC and others.
+From 1978, she worked as an author and translator of children's and young people's books, and of radio plays, for the BBC and others.
+David died on 22 October 2023, at the age of 93.